cryptocode/terminal-doom/README.md

 [![Demo]](https://github.com/user-attachments/assets/8ca127d7-23f6-45cd-82e9-49c51c4cdc42)

 ## Building
-There are no system dependencies, so just clone and build with Zig v0.13:
+There are no system dependencies, so just clone and build with Zig v0.14:

 `zig build -Doptimize=ReleaseFast`

 Run with `zig-out/bin/terminal-doom`

+To build with older versions of Zig, please use the corresponding git tag.

 Terminal Doom uses the [libvaxis Zig library](https://github.com/rockorager/libvaxis) to render and handle keyboard and mouse events.
 If you ever want to make a TUI app, I highly recommend this library.